drincerkini/auth_node/README.md

 2. Install dependencies:
 npm install

-3.Set up your MongoDB database:
+3. Set up your MongoDB database:

--Create a new MongoDB database.
+* Create a new MongoDB database.

--Create a .env file in the root directory and add your MongoDB connection
+* Create a .env file in the root directory and add your MongoDB connection
 URI:
 MONGODB_URI=your_mongodb_connection_uri
 JWT_SECRET=your_jwt_secret